ecg-marktplaats/marktplaats-api-guidelines/docs/interaction-design.md

         "shortName": "BMW"
     }

-The `If-Match` header is required.
+The `If-Match` header is NOT allowed for resources that don't support ETag.
+It is optional (but strongly recommended) for resources that do support it.

 Body in the response is included by default.
 This can be overridden with the [`_body` parameter](/docs/base-url.md#_body).